stefluhh/realtime-stock-exchange-analysis/readme.md

 ## Realtime stock exchange trade analyzer

-This is a hobby project that I work on from time to time.
-It deals with the algorithmic analysis of stock prices and stock volumes for different purposes, e.g. anomaly recognition.
+This is a hobby project that I work on intermittently.
+It focuses on the algorithmic analysis of stock prices and trading volumes for various purposes, such as anomaly detection.

-Technically, its a Spring Boot application using Kotlin and MongoDB.
+From a technical perspective, it is a Spring Boot application built with Kotlin and MongoDB.

-I use Polygon.io as a data provider, specifically the Trades WebSocket API.
-Trades represent each person's stock exchange trade This application is capable of streaming all trades from all U.S. exchanges in real time, aggregating them into different time intervals (currently 1-minute and 30-minute candles), and then running any analysis strategies on the generated 1-minute or 30-minute candles.
+I use Polygon.io as the data provider, specifically the Trades WebSocket API.
+Trades represent individual stock exchange transactions.
+This application is capable of streaming all trades from U.S. exchanges in real time, aggregating them into different time intervals (currently 1-minute and 30-minute candlesticks), and running analysis strategies on the generated candlesticks.

 ## Trades, not aggregates

-Since this application doesn't work on pre-aggregated data (see Darkpool section below), this application has to process all US stock exchange's trades itself.
+Unlike applications that rely on pre-aggregated data (see the *Dark Pool Filter* section below), this application processes all individual trades from U.S. stock exchanges.
+Each trade corresponds to a single stock transaction.
+This results in processing up to 20,000 trades per second, especially during high-activity periods near the market close.
-A trade represents every stock exchange transaction from all U.S. exchanges.
-This can amount to up to 20,000 trades per second, usually at the end of the day.

 ### Darkpool filter